 - While the apples roast, whisk the flour, sugar, baking powder, and salt together in a medium bowl; set aside.

 - After the apples cool, add them along with the butter, cheese, heavy cream, and one egg to the bowl of a stand mixer fitted with the paddle attachment.
 Sprinkle the flour mixture over the ingredients in the bowl.
 On low speed, mix the ingredients until they just come together to form a dough - do not overmix.
 The butter will still be in large-ish chunks and the dough will be sticky - that's OK.
 If you don't have a stand mixer, you can do this step by hand using your fingers or a pastry cutter to work the butter into the flour.

 - Turn the dough out onto a well-floured surface and sprinkle the top of the dough with more flour.
-With lightly floured hands, work the dough together into a disk then flatten disk to a 6-inch circle, about 1 1/4 inches high.
+With lightly floured hands, work the dough together into a disk then flatten disk to a 6-inch circle, about 1 ¼ inches high.
 With a floured knife or bench scraper, cut the dough into 6 triangles.
-Line the now cooled baking sheet with a new piece of parchment paper or grease it with butter.
+Line the now cooled baking sheet with a new piece of parchment paper.
 Transfer the dough triangles to the baking sheet, leaving at least 2 inches between each piece.

 - Beat the remaining egg and a pinch of salt together in a small bowl.
 Brush the tops of the scones with the beaten egg then sprinkle some sugar on the top of each piece.

 - Bake for 30 minutes until the tops are golden brown.
 Cool the pan on a wire rack for 5 minutes then transfer the scones to the rack to cool for another 5 minutes.
 The scones are best served warm and within 1 day of making them.

 adapted from The Perfect Finish via Smitten Kitchen